-This species (above) is frequently found in Scotland, but less common elsewhere.
+Chrysotoxum arcuatum (above) is frequently found in Scotland, but less common elsewhere.
 The adult flies from May to September, and is most common near woodlands.

 Below is Syrphus ribesii.
 Adult body length is 9 - 13 mm.
 Adults are commonly seen flying from April to October, and is abundant in the U. K. It is found in most habitats, and the adults visit flowers of many types.

-Episyrphus balteatus, commonly known as the marmalade fly, and is one of the most common hoverflies in the U. K. Adult body length 7 - 11 mm, and wing length 6 - 10 mm.
+Episyrphus balteatus, above and below, commonly known as the marmalade fly, and is one of the most common hoverflies in the U. K. Adult body length 7 - 11 mm, and wing length 6 - 10 mm.
 Flies from May to October, but most commonly seen in July and August.
 It overwinters in the U. K. as an adult, but may not survive very cold winters.

 Adult males are territorial, and within the territory will display to females and chase off any other males.